Jc10644/WHSTechNotes/journal.md

 and if the information they submit meet the mandate criteria for us to deliver the food, we will send out trucks to deliver the food in service.

+# November 10, 2025
+I'm definitely excited for thanksgiving.
+I'm gonna be helping my mom prepare all the food as well as deserts.
+At the end we freeze some of the left overs to eat throughout the year.
+Me and my mom are also gonna recreate the Firehouse Subs thanksgiving sandwich.